epfl-ada/ada-2021-project-fadalbazooka/README.md

 ## 3. Additional datasets

 We do not plan to use any additional datasets than the one provided for the outlook of this project.
-The Wikidata was however used to have access to the speaker's attributes such as their nationality, gender, or age.
+The Wikidata was however used to have access to the speaker's attributes such as their nationality, gender, age and occupation.

 ## 4. Methods

-1) Loading & Preprocessing data from Quotebank : 'Quotes.ipynb'
+1) Loading & Preprocessing data from Quotebank : 'DataLoading.ipynb'

 First of all, in order to handle the heavy and memory-consuming dataset Quotebank, we had to do some data pre-processing steps.
 The final goal of this first crucial step was to have a clean and specific dataset for our research study.
 Concretely, it means filtering the quotes to retain only those that interest our topic on gender norms.
 Below is the method we used :